olympiawoj/graphql-query-language-notes/graphql-query-language-transcript.md

 ## Query Connected Data with the GraphQL Query Language
+_**Description:** One of the most useful features of a GraphQL query is that **you can collect data about multiple types in one request.** In this video, we'll look at how to use nested fields to gather data about the Customer type and the Pet type._

 Instructor: [00:00] So far, we've sent queries for the pet type, and if we search the schema for pet, we should see all the available fields.
 Now, there's another main type that's part of this API, and that's called customer.

-[00:11] The real power of GraphQL starts to show up when we start to talk about connecting data points.
-Let's write some queries that connect the pet type with the customer type.
+[00:11] **The real power of GraphQL starts to show up when we start to talk about connecting data points.** Let's write some queries that connect the pet type with the customer type.
 The query that we'll send is `petById`.

 [00:24] This is going to take in `id` as an argument.
 This is going to return Biscuit.